-- Cardiomyopathy / VAD / transplant / pulmonary hypertension fellow - o This fellow assists with these subspecialty clinics and with the management of these patients on the ward.
-The fellow is supervised by A/Prof Robert Weintraub and A/Prof Michael Cheung.
-This is a split position and this fellow will also assume one of the above roles for half the week, alternating with the imaging and electrophysiology fellow. - Cardiology Imaging Fellow - o This fellow is responsible for attending MRI sessions and reporting on cardiac MRI.
+Cardiomyopathy / Ventricular Assist Device / Cardiac transplantation / pulmonary hypertension fellow This fellow assists with these subspecialty clinics and with the management of these patients on the ward.
+The fellow is supervised by Professor Robert Weintraub, Dr Jacob Matthew and A/Prof Michael Cheung.
+This is a split position and this fellow will also assume one of the above roles for half the week, alternating with the imaging and electrophysiology fellow.

+Cardiology Imaging Fellow

+This fellow is responsible for attending MRI sessions and analysing and reporting on cardiac MRI scans.
 He/she also attends a fetal ultrasound clinic once a week at the Royal Women's Hospital.
 This fellow is supervised by A/Prof Michael Cheung and Dr Bryn Jones.
+This is a split position and this fellow will also assume one of the general roles for half the week, alternating with the VAD and EP fellows.

+Electrophysiology fellow

-This is a split position and this fellow will also assume one of the clinical roles for half the week, alternating with the VAD and EP fellows. - Electrophysiology fellow - o This fellow assists at invasive electrophysiology procedures and attends subspecialty arrhythmia clinics.
-He/she is also responsible for the discharge summaries post EP procedures and organizing medical follow up.
-This fellow is supervised by A/Prof Andrew Davis and Dr Andreas Pflaumer.
+This fellow assists at invasive electrophysiology procedures and attends subspecialty arrhythmia clinics.
+He/she is also responsible for the discharge summaries post EP procedures and organising medical follow up.
+This fellow is supervised by Professor Andrew Davis and A/Prof Andreas Pflaumer.
 The EP fellow also assumes general fellow responsibilities for half the week, alternating with the Imaging and VAD fellows.